35mm Half Frame Camera Proposal

 Half Frame 35mm Camera

 Management rejected our proposal, but they adopted the winding of the exposed film back into the canister in the next 35mm camera they introduced.
-And strangely. about six months after Kodak rejected our proposal, Konica released a 35mm half frame with the exact same featues and size as the camera we had proposed.
+And interestingly. about six months after Kodak rejected our proposal, Konica released a 35mm half frame with the exact same featues and size as the camera we had proposed.

 Left Arrow center Arrow Right Arrow